Defining a strategy for your business is important—but so is measuring its success. That’s where financial metrics come in.

-- Evaluate the success of your strategy based on these key metrics
+- Evaluate the success of your strategy

 - Pinpoint areas in your business that may need improvement